City of London

 We also work with boroughs and the City of London to encourage more cycling.
 We recorded 10,803 daily cycle trips on average starting in City of London between 2015 and 2018.

 We are working with boroughs and the City of London to reduce the number of deaths and serious injuries from all road collisions to zero by 2041.
 They are responsible for enforcing safe speeds on their roads, as well as leading community programmes to encourage using roads safely.
-Find out more about Vision Zero.
+Find out more about Vision Zero and the Lowering Speed Limits Programme.

 What we're working on in the City of London